 9. DejaVu (51 S. Main St)

-Flip over the menu at this tiny Cajun and Creole restaurant just south of downtown and you’ll find an entire vegetarian and vegan menu.
+DejaVu is closed, but has plans to reopen.
+Flip over the menu at this tiny Cajun and Creole restaurant downtown and you’ll find an entire vegetarian and vegan menu.
 Some of the same Louisiana favorites are there, but there are also plenty of veg-friendly takes on Southern classics.

 10. Trolley Stop Market (704 Madison Avenue)